openoms/lightning-node-management/pool.md

 Read through the [documentation](https://pool.lightning.engineering/) and the [resources below](#resources).

+Follow https://twitter.com/LightningPool for an (unofficial) list of past batches and curated content.

-The install script for the RaspiBlitz is [in this PR](https://github.com/rootzoll/raspiblitz/pull/1739):
+The Pool install script for the RaspiBlitz is [in this PR](https://github.com/rootzoll/raspiblitz/pull/1739):
 ```
 # download
 wget https://raw.githubusercontent.com/openoms/raspiblitz/pool/home.admin/config.scripts/bonus.pool.sh